mkel23/untitled_game/README.md

   - [ ] Look into CMake/SCons
   - [ ] Find a better (read: more portable) way to deal with SDL dependencies (Conan?)
 - [X] Separate globals/functions in `main.cpp` to Game class
-- [ ] Start using vectors, idk why I haven't been doing that before :shrug:
+- [X] Start using vectors, idk why I haven't been doing that before :shrug:
 - [X] Grid Based Movement (a la Pokemon)
   - [X] Figure nice way to hold down key to keep moving, but stop during next tile when released
 - [ ] Undecided Game Engine Parts
   - [X] Extract classes out to their own files
-  - [ ] Game State
+  - [X] Game State
   - [ ] Sound
   - [X] Texture Loading/Rendering
-  - [ ] Input/Controls
+  - [X] Input/Controls
     - [X] Movement
-    - [ ] Input Debugger in order to help with keyboard inputs
-    - [ ] Decide if we want mouse support, or everything keyboard?
+    - [X] Decide if we want mouse support, or everything keyboard?
 Leaning keyboard only
   - [ ] Menu System
+    - [X] Main Menu
+    - [X] Pause Menu
+    - [ ] Controls Menu (just display and esc for back)
+    - [ ] Extract Menu component out
+      - [ ] Function to add buttons (say, text and font only).
+Handles spacing and everything
+      - [ ] Add hover effects to buttons
+      - [ ] Display menu title
   - [ ] Saving/Loading (can only save when not in combat)
     - [ ] X and Y position
     - [ ] Player Direction
     - [ ] Map/Level state
+    - [ ] Hook up menu buttons
   - [ ] Probably a Dialog System once I decide some story stuff
 - [ ] Story
   - [ ] Come up with some basic themes/rules